 Click here to learn about the Botox Savings Program.

-To find out if Botox may be a treatment option for you, schedule a consultation appointment with Dr. McFarland by calling (757) 596-1900, option 5, or click the button below.
+Call (757) 596-1900, option 5, to schedule an appointment with Dr. McFarland.
+Visit our Contact Us page for information on office hours.
 Our office is located in Newport News, VA.
 We are 40 minutes from Virginia Beach and an hour from Richmond, VA.